RedGradient/MinecraftSkinEditor/README.md

 ```

 ### Known issues
+* Linux: wrong calculation of click on the GLArea
 * Artifacts on the model
 * macOS: GTK warnings in console: "Broken accounting of active state for widget"
-* 'Templates' and 'Reset' actions do not support undo/redo operations
+* 'Wardrobe' and 'Reset' actions do not support undo/redo operations
 * HTTP API request to skin API is synchronous
-* Skins downloaded from the internet may fail to load because old skins with dimensions of 64x32 are not supported.
-The error about it will be displayed in console
+* 64x32 skins are not supported yet
 * No asking to save before closing the App